perftools/Inclued-UI/readme.markdown

 * If the graph is small edit the value (default 6.6) inside the phpdeps section of gengraph.php

-No warrenties are provided, either expressed or implied.
+No warranties are provided, either expressed or implied (not even on spelling)